gloriandesigns/clipzy/README.md

 ---

 Built for people who are tired of losing what they just copied.

+- Made by Love & Curiosity, Glorian